Harvard, Illinois: Transportation

 U.S. Route 14, locally known as the Northwest Highway and Division Street, runs north–south through Harvard.
 Illinois Route 23 begins in southern Harvard and connects the city with other locations to the south.
 Illinois Route 173 also runs east–west through Harvard, and it connects many other towns along the Wisconsin border to Harvard.
 The nearest Interstate Highway to Harvard is Interstate 90 in Marengo and Belvidere; Interstate 39 in Machesney Park is also nearby, as is Interstate 43 in Darien, Wisconsin.

 Harvard is also served by multiple forms of public transportation.
 Pace operates Route 808 in Harvard.
 This route links the city to the communities of Woodstock and Crystal Lake.
 Metra's Union Pacific Northwest Line has a station in Harvard and operates daily service to Chicago's Ogilvie Transportation Center.
 The Harvard station is the most remote point in the Metra system at 63.16 mi from downtown Chicago.

 Harvard was previously served by the KD Line until 1939.
 It ran between Kenosha in the northeast and Rockford in the southwest.

 Media

 Harvard is served by WHIW-LP 101.3 FM, Harvard Community Radio.
-A low-power FM station, WHIW-LP began broadcasting on the FM frequency on May 18, 2015.
-Prior to May 2015, the station was heard at AM 1610.
+A low-power FM station, WHIW-LP, began broadcasting on the FM frequency on May 18, 2015.
+Before May 2015, the station was heard on AM 1610.
 WHIW-LP also streams online.

-WHIW-LP provides local programming including news, sports, school, music, arts and more.
-WHIW is an all-volunteer community radio station that depends on the support of it listeners and station underwriters.
+WHIW-LP provides local programming including news, sports, school, music, arts, and more.
+WHIW is an all-volunteer community radio station that depends on the support of its listeners and station underwriters.
 The station received its 501(c)(3) exempt status in 2013.

 Harvard once had a daily newspaper, the Harvard Herald, which was published from 1887 until 1986.
 In September 2009, a new monthly publication, the Harvard Main Line, was launched.
 The city is also served by the Northwest Herald, which covers all of McHenry County.